 Before selecting a single piece of furniture, clarify how you actually use your living room.
 Different functions require different design approaches.

 Most Indian living rooms must serve multiple purposes simultaneously.
-The key is flexible furniture arrangements, zones for different activities, storage that keeps clutter hidden, and lighting that adapts to different needs.
+The key lies in flexible furniture arrangements, distinct zones for different activities, storage that keeps clutter hidden, and lighting that adapts to different needs.

 Living Room Layout Fundamentals